vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 on Wednesday and on Punarvasu.
 Aśokikāṣtami-Worship of Umā.
 NM p.
 74 (verses 905-907)

-states that Asoka plant is Devī herself.
+states that Aśoka plant is Devī herself.
 Asvatthavruta-Vratārka ( folio 406b-408a ) from Adbhutasagara

 following Atharvanaśākhā; worship of Aśvattha in case of